 Hiring employees, training them and then integrating them into the business costs time and money.
 Human Resource Analytics has a domain i.e. Employee churn analytics is the process of assessing your staff turnover rates in an attempt to predict the future and reduce employee churn.
 Historical employee churn can be identified through traditional KPIs such as the employee satisfaction index, employee engagement level and staff advocacy score.
 Surveys and exit interviews are also useful tools.

 Tip: Always remember that some employee churn can be desirable.
 It is important to identify a healthy level of churn and develop system to pinpoint the ‘regrettable’ churn.

 Corporate Culture Analytics

 Culture is notoriously difficult to pin point and even harder to change.
 It is essentially the collective (often unspoken) rules, systems and patterns of behavior that embody your business.
-Corporate culture analytics is therefore the process of assessing and understanding more about your corporate culture or the different cultures that exists across your organization.
+Corporate culture analytics, which is a part of Human Resource Analytics is therefore the process of assessing and understanding more about your corporate culture or the different cultures that exists across your organization.
 This then allows you to track changes in culture you would like to make, understand how the culture is changing, create early warning systems to detect toxic cultures in their development and ensure you are recruiting people that don’t clash with the corporate culture.